vfarcic/devops24/manuscript/05-chart-museum.md

 The latter command output the familiar `hello, world!` message thus confirming that the application is up-and-running.

 The only thing left to learn is how to remove Charts from ChartMuseum.
 But, before we do that, we'll delete *go-demo-3* from the cluster.
-We don't need it any more.
+We don't need it anymore.

 ```bash
 helm delete go-demo-3 --purge